Weight gain during pregnancy

 - Have a baby with fetal macrosomia.
 This is when your baby is born weighing more than 8 pounds, 13 ounces.
 Having a baby this large can cause complications, like problems during labor and heavy bleeding after birth.

 - Need a cesarean birth (also called c-section).
-This is surgery in which your baby is born through a cut that your health care provider makes in your belly or uterus.
+Your baby is born through a cut that your health care provider makes in your belly and your uterus in this surgery.

 - Have trouble losing weight after your baby’s birth.
 This can increase your risk for health conditions like diabetes and high blood pressure.